topherhunt/cheatsheets/web_apps/load_testing.md

   * I'm using `k6` for load testing.
 See https://docs.k6.io/docs/welcome and my proof-of-concept script: `sample_k6_load_testing_script.js`
   * Identify a common workflow / pathway that users will follow.
 Write the script to follow this pathway, touching on each page request made in the process.
   * If your server will also serve assets, it's important to include those in the test.
 Note all requests that your browser makes (most assets will be cached across page requests) and mimic them.
+This will make your results much more realistic.

 K6 has some helpful behavior that makes your life easier: